 Calcium pyrophosphate arthritisCalcium pyrophosphate dihydrate deposition disease; CPPD disease; Acute CPPD arthritis; Pseudogout; Calcium pyrophosphate dihydrate (CPPD) crystal deposition; Acute CPPD crystal-associated arthritis; Chondrocalcinosis

-Pseudogout is a joint disease that can cause attacks of arthritis.
-Like with gout, crystals form in the joints.
-But in pseudogout, the crystals are not formed from uric acid.
+Calcium pyrophosphate dihydrate (CPPD) arthritis is a joint disease that can cause attacks of arthritis.
+Like gout, crystals form in the joints.
+But in this arthritis, the crystals are not formed from uric acid.

-Pseudogout is caused by the collection of salt called calcium pyrophosphate dihydrate (CPPD).
-The buildup of this salt forms crystals in the joints.
+Deposition of calcium pyrophosphate dihydrate (CPPD) causes this form of arthritis .
+The buildup of this chemical forms crystals in the joints.
 This leads to attacks of joint swelling and pain in the knees, wrists, ankles, and other joints.

-Because the symptoms are similar, pseudogout can be misdiagnosed as:
+Because the symptoms are similar, CPPD arthritis can be confused with:

 Exams and Tests

-- An examination of joint fluid shows white blood cells and calcium pyrophosphate crystals.
+- An exam of joint fluid to detect white blood cells and calcium pyrophosphate crystals.

-- Joint x-rays may show joint damage and calcium deposits in joint spaces.
+- Joint x-rays to look for joint damage and calcium deposits in joint spaces.